zama-ai/tfhe-rs/tfhe/docs/tutorials/sha256_bool.md

 #### Addition modulo 2^32

-This is perhaps the trickiest operation to efficiently implement in a homomorphic fashion.
+This might be the trickiest operation to efficiently implement in a homomorphic manner.
 A naive implementation could use the Ripple Carry Adder algorithm, which is straightforward but cannot be parallelized because each step depends on the previous one.

-A better choice would be the Carry Lookahead Adder, which allows us to use the parallelized AND and XOR bitwise operations.
+A better choice is to use Carry Lookahead Adder, which allows us to use the parallelized AND and XOR bitwise operations.
 With this design, our adder is around 50% faster than the Ripple Carry Adder.

 ```rust
 pub fn add(a: &[Ciphertext; 32], b: &[Ciphertext; 32], sk: &ServerKey) -> [Ciphertext; 32] {